Factorization of network reliability with perfect nodes I: Introduction and statements: Preliminaries

 \begin{defi} A state $\mathcal{E}$ of the graph $G=(V,E)$ is a function $\mathcal{E}: E\rightarrow \{0, 1\}$.
 An edge $e$ will be called operative if $\mathcal{E}(e)=1$ and will be called non-operative otherwise. \end{defi}

-Consider a subset $K$ of $V(G)$.
-A state $\mathcal{E}$ of the graph $G$ will be called a $K$-PathSet (or $K$-operative) if $K$ is contained in the set of nodes of any of the edge-connected components of the graph resulting from removing the non-operative edges of $G$.
-Otherwise the state will be called a $K$-CutSet.
+A state $\mathcal{E}$ of the graph $G$ will be called a PathSet (or operative) if the subgraph $G_{\mathcal{E}}$ resulting from the removal of the non-operative edges of $G$ is spanning and edge connected.
+Otherwise the state will be called a CutSet (or non operative).

-\begin{defi} The $K$-Reliability of a stochastic graph $G$ is \end{defi}
+\begin{defi} The Reliability of a stochastic graph $G$ is \end{defi}

-Because of the independence of the bernoulli variables associated to the edges, we can calculate the $K$-Reliability in the following way:
+Because of the independence of the Bernoulli variables associated to the edges, we can calculate the Reliability in the following way: